 Preschoolers have long been fascinated with learning about the farm and farm animals.

-There are so many important topics we can teach through a farm theme.
-Farm animals supply our milk, eggs and help the farmer plant crops.
+There are so many important topics we can teach through a farm theme, such as animals, sequencing, stories, colors, and even science!

 Below are some inspirational stories all about the farm!

 Mrs. Wishy-Washy’s Farm by Joy Cowley – Mrs. Wishy-Washy just loves to scrub all the animals on the farm.
 Only this time the animals aren’t standing for it.
 Duck, Cow, and Pig rebel, leaving mean old Mrs. Wishy-Washy for the big city!